Ryan Vargas: 2012–2014

 Vargas started racing in 2012, running Bandolero cars at Irwindale Speedway.

 2015

-He later moved up to Super Stock and super late model racing in 2015.
+Vargas later moved up to Super Stock and super late model racing in 2015.

 2019

-After competing full-time in the NASCAR K&N Pro Series East in 2018, Vargas returned to Irwindale Speedway for a full season of Super Late Model racing in 2019 for friend Aalec Martinez out West while also running Late Model Stock Car races in the East for Lee Faulk Racing.
+After competing full-time in the NASCAR K&N Pro Series East in 2018, Vargas returned to Irwindale Speedway for a full season of Super Late Model racing in 2019 for friend Alec Martinez out West while also running Late Model Stock Car races in the East for Lee Faulk Racing.

 K&N Pro Series East

 2018

 In 2018, Vargas signed with Rev Racing for a full season in the NASCAR K&N Pro Series East.
 After starting the season with finishes outside of the top ten, he finished ninth at Langley.
 The following round at South Boston Speedway, he crashed out after being collected in a wreck with Anthony Alfredo and Dillon Bassett on lap 22.
 Vargas ended the season sixth in points with six top tens.
 He did not return to Rev Racing in 2019.